 Master Classes with Michael Norton (celebrated author, Co-Founder of UnLtd and the International Centre for Social Franchising) and Francis Ngai (CEO, Social Ventures Hong Kong).

-Pitching for Project Flame Awards in either: Social Innovation and Enterprise Start-up; or in Scaling-up Social Impact.

 A Forum on Engaging with CSR Projects to Maximize Social Impacts.

-Project Flame Awards in Social Innovation and Enterprise Start-up; or in Scaling-up Social Impact.
+Project Flame Awards in Social Innovation and Enterprise Start-up; or in Scaling-up .

 Project Flame is inviting entrants for its two sets of Pitching Awards.